wds4/DCoSL/README.md

 ## DIPs ?-?: the web of trust

 ## DIPs ?-?: the circular economy; the diminishment of the managed repository

+Several of the proposed DIPs consist of lists: the list of node types, the list of relationships types, etc. In this series of DIPs, those lists are themselves curated according to the principles of DIP-0 and potentially other DIPs.

 The design decisions outlined above can ultimately themselves be decomposed into simple lists and subjected to decentralized curation.